 Letters to the Editor

-The Alameda Sun received a copy of this letter addressed to the Mayor and members of the City Council.
+The Alameda Sun received a copy of this letter sent to the mayor, city council and various officials with the city of Alameda.